 Burning oil, coal and gas produces carbon emissions, while deforestation is reducing the amount of carbon absorbed by trees and plants.
 This is resulting in global warming, caused by the increased carbon dioxide concentrations in the atmosphere.

 Your carbon footprint is the amount of carbon emitted as a result of your activities.
 Products also have a carbon footprint, with its size depending on their manufacturing processes and transportation.
-Check out a carbon footprint calculator online and then contribute money to a relevant scheme to offset your own footprint.
+Check out a

 Carbon offsetting means investing in one or more environmental projects to balance out greenhouse gas emissions and become carbon neutral.
 However, it does not address the central issue, which is reducing or removing carbon emissions in the first place.